cbonoz/rapyd22/README.md

 The merchant category selection shown in the app is for demo purposes, the user or merchant of RapydRewards should wire in the appropriate category closest matching one from the `/categories` endpoint.

+The RapydRewards project is a side panel next to the Rapyd checkout to deliver a checkout experience that enables the user to discover the best cards, either the ones that the person currently owns or the ones that they don't, to use for their purchase.

 ### How it's built

 The project features a React.js front-end, which includes components that can be inported into a merchant's web application and connects to a python server that includes functionality for storing and managing a a set of user owned credit cards and selecting the best card given details of a purchase.
 It connects to a users existing Rapyd profile to with stored payment methods.